Human resources system

-With regard to our employees, we are supporting the implementation of our customer segmentation strategy and the construction of our new "financial services consulting group" business model from a personnel perspective, through strategic, global, group–wide personnel rotation and a transition to a group–wide shared platform for basic remuneration.
+With regard to our employees, we are supporting the implementation of our business strategies, through strategic, global, group–wide personnel rotation and a transition to a group–wide shared platform for basic remuneration.

 Job track system based on employees' careers and work locations

 In Japan, Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, and Mizuho Information & Research Institute share a common HR platform that unifies certain aspects of base compensation and HR systems across the companies.
 At companies using this common HR platform, employees whose job duties are administrative or business–related ("jimu–shokuin") rather than facilities–related ("shomu–shokuin"), are divided into three "tracks" based on their career path/experience, role/duties, and work location.
 The tracks are management track (generalist), management track (specialist), and operations specialist track.

 - Management track (generalist)

 Employees in this track will experience a broad range of business fields, and utilize a high level of specialized knowledge/skill, creativity, strategic planning, and other abilities to identify new directions for our business and create new value within the field of finance.
 Employees in this track will be transferred between different roles at branches and departments throughout Japan and around the world.

 - Management track (specialist)